setms/book/docs/synthesis/design.md

 ## Detailed design

 In detailed design, we'll look at all the small pieces that make up the system in turn.
+These pieces are what we call **active event storming items**: aggregates, events, commands, policies, and read models.
+Active event storming concepts find their way into code, whereas persons and external systems don't.

 Just as we did some design work during requirements gathering, we're going to dig deeper into non-functional requirements during the design phase.